draggsconnor/BlipKit/manual/index.md

 description: This is an overview of the library's concept and its basic objects.
 Basically, all object variables are declared statically.
 This way, memory allocations can be optimized.
 ---

 This is an overview of the library's concept and its basic objects.
 Basically, all object variables are declared statically.
-This way, memory allocations can be optimized for the own needs.
+This way, memory allocations can be optimized.

-*Although the objects in the example code snippets are declared in a function-like context, it should be remembered to declare them globally or wrapped inside other objects so they exist further when a function returns.*
+*Although the objects in the example snippets are declared in a function-like context, they should be declared globally or wrapped inside other objects, so they exist further when a function returns.*

 - [Context Object](#context-object)
 - [Track Objects](#track-objects)